sergiofgonzalez/imdb-cast-fixer/README.md

 1. Link Heroku to GitHub repo
 2. Improve error reporting: no `alert`, use Bootstrap panel instead
 3. Remove fix button (automatic transformation)
 4. Where are the unit tests?
+Using tape